 FREEDOM OF ASSOCIATION

 The constitution provides for freedom of association, but the government imposed some limits on this freedom.
 The government allowed only clubs and other private associations that did not contravene Islamic or civil law to register.

 The Political Parties Act restricts registration of political parties and eligibility of state funds to those parties with 10,000 or more members.
 Existing parties with fewer than 10,000 members had three months to acquire enough members or they would be ineligible for state funding.
 In August 2016 the president ratified an amendment to the act requiring all political parties to submit fingerprints with each membership application, legalizing a 2011 Elections Commission requirement.
 Forms without fingerprints would be considered invalid, and those persons would not be counted as members of a political party.
 TM and Maldives Democracy Network (MDN) raised concerns the law and subsequent amendments restricted the constitutional right to form and participate in political parties.

 c.
 Freedom of Religion

-The law provides citizens the right to change their government peacefully, and citizens exercised this right in practice through periodic, free, and fair elections based on universal sufferage.
+The constitution provides citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.